EPW80/CPSC-349-Covid-19-Dashboard/README.md

 # CPSC-349 Project 2 Covid 19 Dashboard

-Covid-19 Tracker Dashboard with React.js and Graphs for visualization.
+Covid-19 Dashboard with React.js and Graphs for visualization.

 **Aim** to acquire a knowledge of consuming an external Representational State Transfer (REST) API and presentation of data with graphs in React.js, the configuration of CI/CD with CircleCI and Netlify.
 The author has also planned to gain an understanding of ESLint (AirBnB Style Guide), snapshot testing in React.js, animations, and responsiveness.